rust-lang/rust/src/doc/rustc-dev-guide/src/tests/adding.md

 # Adding new tests

-**In general, we expect every PR that fixes a bug in rustc to come accompanied with a regression test of some kind.** This test should fail in master but pass after the PR.
+**In general, we expect every PR that fixes a bug in rustc to come accompanied by a regression test of some kind.** This test should fail in master but pass after the PR.
 These tests are really useful for preventing us from repeating the mistakes of the past.

 To add a new test, the first thing you generally do is to create a file, typically a Rust source file.
 Test files have a particular